We work around the clock to make sure your drinking water is safe and clean.

 Lead is a naturally occurring metal.
 In the past it was used in many different ways, but we now know it can be a health concern.
 Health Canada announced a new Guideline in 2019 for drinking water quality in Canada.
 We strongly support the new guideline as it will benefit public health and aligns with our efforts to reduce lead exposure from drinking water as much as possible.

-As snow melts and flows into the North Saskatchewan River, it brings with it large quantities of sediment containing decomposing vegetation and other organic materials washed off the land.
+As snow melts and flows into the Bow River, it brings with it large quantities of sediment containing decomposing vegetation and other organic materials washed off the land.

 The timing of spring runoff depends on the weather and temperature.
 While we don't know exactly when spring runoff will occur each year, we're always prepared for when it does.
 We adjust our water treatment process by adding powdered activated carbon in the first stage of water treatment.
 The activated carbon helps remove odour-causing compounds and is then removed by sedimentation.

 Other than a slight odour or taste during spring runoff, you shouldn't notice any changes to your water's appearance.
 If you do, or you notice a change you think is unrelated to spring runoff, please contact us.

 How you can maintain good water quality

 Adding lemon slices to your water is a great way to neutralize any odour along with store-bought carbon filters.